 Texas Lt.
-Gov. Dan Patrick says ‘African Americans who have not been vaccinated’ are driving covid surge
+Gov. Dan Patrick falsely claims ‘African Americans who have not been vaccinated’ are driving covid surge

 Covid-19 cases there have risen 17 percent in the last week, and deaths are up nearly 60 percent, according to The Post’s coronavirus tracker.
 Meanwhile, Abbott has sought to ban mask mandates, and tensions continue to play out.
 At one Texas school, a superintendent detailed instances of parents verbally and physically assaulting educators over masks, including one parent pulling off a teacher’s face covering.

-The day before Abbott announced his positive coronavirus diagnosis, videos posted online show the governor delivering remarks and interacting with a maskless crowd at an indoor event.
+The day before Abbott announced his positive coronavirus diagnosis, videos posted online showed the governor delivering remarks and interacting with a maskless crowd at an indoor event.
 Earlier this month, the Texas Department of State Health Services requested five mortuary trailers in anticipation of a possible surge in deaths related to the state’s ongoing spike, driven by the highly transmissible delta variant.

 “Whether we’re talking about a deep red or deep blue state, we really need all of our leaders to actually focus on the problem and to stop trying to score political points,” Caballero said.
 “Because we are our own worst enemy at the moment — and the delta variant is just having a field day with us.”